-Just like the name implies, half round gutters look like you took a fully enclosed pipe that is cut it in half lengthwise.
-Half round gutters can really add a dash of flair to the right home.
+Just like the name implies, half round gutters look like a round pipe that is cut it in half lengthwise.
+Also known as “U-shaped” gutters, they can really add a dash of flair to the right home.

 Half round gutters look great on homes built in the early to mid-20th century due to the rounded architectural styles of that time.
 Although they look great on modern homes too.

-In addition, half round gutters are ideal for the rounded roof lines which can be found in certain styles of architecture.
+In addition, “U-Shape” gutters are ideal for curving roof lines which we find in certain styles of architecture.
 They also look great on Spanish style homes.
 Half round is the primary choice when copper is used.
 Our half round rain gutters are available in both aluminum and copper.

 Half Round Gutters Are All About Choices and Style